Primary Wordmarks Wordmark Guidelines

 The size of our wordmark's large capital letters (I, S, or U) should be no smaller than 1 pica (.17 of an inch) in cap height, to ensure sharp and legible reproduction.
 The size of the modifier, when used, is determined by making the height of the first capital letter in the unit name equal to half of the height of the cap “I” in the wordmark.

-When the wordmark appears on merchandise or apparel, it should always have a ® registration symbol.
-When the wordmark appears on any other type of apparel, including headwear or footwear, the ™ trademark symbol should be used.
-The ® and ™ symbols are not needed on stationery, marketing collateral or interactive communications.
+When the wordmark appears on apparel, it should always have a ® registration notice.
+When the wordmark appears on any other type of merchandise, including display banners, the ™ notice should be used.
+The ® and ™ notices are not needed on stationery, marketing collateral or interactive communications.

-Correct placements for both the ® and ™ symbols with the wordmark are shown below.
+Correct placements for both the ® and ™ notices with the wordmark are shown below.
 For your convenience, these have already been created for you and are available for download.